 Sometimes we find ourselves in situations where we feel out of place; you know, that awkward, uncomfortable sensation because we don’t quite fit in.
 We try to adapt, but all we can think of is, how do I get out of here?
 It’s particularly hard in a situation where everyone else seems to know each other, to interact comfortably, and we are the odd man out.

-I think everyone has found themselves in such a predicament at some time in their lives.
-We dread it, and often avoid participating in a potentially interesting activity because we fear we may experience that distasteful feeling yet again.
-The one thing we forget is that everyone was in the same dilemma in some venue somewhere when they first attended, and they were the odd man out.
+I think most folks have found themselves in such a predicament at some time in their life.
+We dread it and often avoid participating in a potentially interesting activity because we fear we may experience that distasteful feeling yet again.
+The one thing we forget is that everybody was in the same dilemma in some venue somewhere when they first attended, and they were the odd man out.
 They felt uneasy and thought of bolting.

 As I’ve previously discussed in this blog, I moved to a large, active retirement community three years ago knowing no one.
 I was intimidated and uncomfortable everywhere I went.
 The community offers a plethora of clubs, events, sports, and activities of all kinds.